QUINLAN ISD BASIC FACTS

-Quinlan Independent School District spans 152 square miles of Southern Hunt County, with an enrollment of approximately 2,500 students.
+Quinlan Independent School District spans 152 square miles of Southern Hunt County, with an enrollment of approximately 2,600 students.
 Quinlan ISD serves four municipalities (Quinlan, West Tawakoni, Hawk Cove and Union Valley) and portions of four counties (Hunt, Kaufman, Rockwall and Van Zandt).
 QISD is categorized in the larger 4A UIL classification.
 UIL classifications in the state of Texas range from 1A – 6A.
-Our mascot is the panther.
-Our school colors are white and blue.
+Our mascot is the panther and our school colors are blue and white.

-In addition to core college courses, the district has expanded career and technical offerings to students.
-Many of these programs provide industry certifications to students while they are in high school or the training will prepare them to receive advanced certifications upon graduation.
-These programs include: cosmetology, animal science, automotive technology, business and finance, ag-mechanics, audio/visual production and STEM (Science, Technology, Engineering and Mathematics).
+In addition to core college courses, the district has expanded career and technology offerings to students.
+Many of these programs provide industry certifications while they are in high school or the training will prepare them to receive advanced certifications upon graduation.
+In the 2017-2018 school year, FHS students earned 85 career certifications.
+These programs include cosmetology, animal science, automotive technology, business and finance, ag-mechanics, audio/visual production and STEM (Science, Technology, Engineering, and Mathematics).